spacecloud-io/space-docs/content/install/using-gateway-directly.md

   </div>
 </div>

 That's it.
-We have successfully run gateway directly from its source code.
-You can give yourself a pat on the back now since you deserve it!😛
+We have successfully run the gateway directly from its source code.
+You can pat yourself on the back now since you deserve it!😛

-Checkout the [list of environment variables/flags]() below that you can pass to the gateway binary.
+Check out the [list of environment variables/flags](/install/using-gateway-directly/#environment-variables--flags) below that you can pass to the gateway binary.

 ## Environment variables / flags

-You can pass environment variables or flags while running gateway to tweak certain things.
+You can pass environment variables or flags while running the gateway to tweak certain things.
 Below is a list of the most important environment variables /flags:

-> **While using docker container you can only set environment variables whereas with the binary you can use use both the environment variables and/or flags**
+> **While using docker container you can only set environment variables whereas with the binary you can use both the environment variables and/or flags**

 | Environment variable | Flag             | Default value | Decsription                      |
 |----------------------|------------------|---------------|----------------------------------|